Literary Devices: Free Handout and Link to New Publication

 What's the Confusion?

 • Literary Devices are creative writing strategies used by an author to convey his or her message(s).
-When used well, literary devices help readers to visualize, interpret and analyze literary texts.
-There are two kinds: literary techniques (which includes figurative language) and literary elements.
+When used well, literary devices help readers to visualize, interpret, and analyze literary texts.
+There are two kinds: literary techniques (which include figurative language) and literary elements.

 Related Product: Teaching Visualization for Learning Bundle